Traditional BSN Application Overview

 Students apply for admission to the clinical major during the last semester of general education and pre-nursing coursework.
 Typically, students will have about 45 credit hours completed before they may apply for clinical admission.

-Clinical nursing applications will be available through the Student Advising Office, S235, approximately one month prior to the application deadline.
-Applications for traditional clinical nursing admission are not available online.
+Applications for traditional clinical nursing admission will be available online approximately one month prior to the application deadline.

 Clinical Application Deadlines

 The Student Advising Office will send out information regarding the application deadlines to all pre-nursing students.
 Applications are available early fall for the spring clinical and early spring for the fall clinical.
-Students must be enrolled at MU at least one fall semester to apply to the clinical major due to the fact that the nursing program has specific courses that can only be taken at MU.
 Applicants for the clinical major are considered on a competitive and space-available basis for each admission period.
-55 students are accepted into clinical coursework for the spring semester and 75 for the fall semester.
-Each semester, about 120-200 students apply for the available spaces.

 Clinical major application criteria include:

-- Minimum cumulative grade-point average of 3.25 (on a 4.0 scale) for all college/university courses;
+- Minimum 3.25 both cumulative and MU grade-point average (on a 4.0 scale) for any student in their final semester of prerequisite coursework.

-- Competitive grade-point average in nursing prerequisite courses; and
+- Competitive grade-point average in nursing prerequisite courses

 - Evidence of capacity to uphold the practice standards, functional abilities as listed in the Undergraduate Student Handbook, and ethical codes of the nursing profession.

-If English is your second language the successfully passing TOEFL is required with a minimum score of:
+If English is your second language, the successfully passing of TOEFL or IELTS is required.

 Current Mizzou students applying to the clinical major should: